hknd23/DeepLearningCausal/README.md

 data with noncompliance.
 Another key benefit is that DNetCausalPATT provides users the choice of estimating CATE and PATT using the super learner weighted ensemble and deep neural networks.
 More specifically,

-- The super learner weighted ensemble includes the candidate algorithms: additive regression, gradient boosting, lasso, random forests, and neural nets.cross-valiIt combines algorithms with a convex combination of weights based on minimizing cross-validated error.
+- The super learner weighted ensemble includes the candidate algorithms: additive regression, gradient boosting, lasso, random forests, and neural nets.
+It combines these algorithms with a convex combination of weights based on minimizing cross-validated error.

 - Deep Neural Networks training via Resilient back propagation (Rprop) algorithm.